 The City based AyurVAID Hospitals had initiated first-of-its-kind online signature campaign in the Ayurveda sector that elicited the support of more than 10,000 signatories via change.org in 2012 (https://www.change.org/p/include-ayurveda-under-indian-armed-forces-medical-reimbursement-rules), and handing over a copy of the petition personally to the then Defence Minister Mr.A.K.Antony along with other eminent stakeholders from the Ayurveda sector.

 The online campaign was prompted when the AFMS expressed its inability to include Ayurveda after the Delhi High Court directed it to evaluate if this was possible based on a PIL filed by noted advocate Arjun Harkauli seeking reimbursement of medical expenses for NSG Commando, Shri PV Manesh, who was injured in the 26/11 Mumbai terrorist attack.
 (Writ Petition 5511/2011)

 Welcoming the step, Mr.Arjun Harkauli said this was exactly what he had sought in his PIL in 2011 and in the signature campaign that followed.
 Unfortunately there was a lack of sensitivity and desire.
-“The decision of AFMS is a step in the right direction and will greatly benefit many armed forces personnel who are suffering owing to absence of treatment and cure regime for their conditions in conventional medicine.
+“The decision of AFMS is a step in the right direction and will greatly benefit many armed forces personnel who are suffering owing to absence of treatment regime for their conditions in conventional medicine.
 I am aware that this will not translate into overnight acceptance of Ayurveda and other alternative forms of medicine.
 But this is an initial step and obviously a lot of checks and balances need to be put in place before we reach those levels,” he added.